 You Gotta Know These Chinese Dynasties

-The Shang dynasty (c.
+- The Shang dynasty (c.
 1600–1046 BC) is the first Chinese dynasty attested from written records.
-Archaeological excavations at the “ruins of Yin,” near the modern city of Anyang, uncovered the remains of a Chinese civilization from the Bronze Age.
-Shang dynasty writings are those found on “oracle bones,” pieces of ox bone or turtle shell that were heated to produce a pattern of cracks that supposedly foretold the future.
+Archaeological excavations at the ruins of Yin, near the modern city of Anyang, uncovered the remains of a Chinese civilization from the Bronze Age.
+Shang dynasty writings are found on “oracle bones,” pieces of ox bone or turtle shell that were heated to produce a pattern of cracks that supposedly foretold the future.

-The Tang dynasty (618–907) is considered another golden age of Chinese culture: during the Tang period important poets such as Li Bai (or Li Po) and Du Fu lived and the printing press was invented.
-The Tang dynasty, which reunited China after the collapse of the short-lived Sui dynasty, was ruled by the Li family and its capital was at Chang’an (modern day Xi’an).
+- The Tang dynasty (618–907) is considered another golden age of Chinese culture: during the Tang period, important poets such as Li Bai (or Li Po) and Du Fu lived, and the printing press was invented.
+The Tang dynasty reunited China after the collapse of the short-lived Sui dynasty, was ruled by the Li family, and had its capital at Chang’an (modern day Xi’an).
 Its first ruler, like the founder of the Han Dynasty, used the title of Emperor Gaozu.
-Gaozu forced by his second son, Li Shimin (later Emperor Taizong), to abdicate after Li Shimin killed two of his brothers in an ambush.
+Gaozu was forced by his second son, Li Shimin (later Emperor Taizong), to abdicate after Li Shimin killed two of his brothers in an ambush.
 Despite his bloody path to power, Taizong is considered to be one of the greatest rulers in Chinese history, subjugating much of what is now western China and parts of central Asia.
 After his death, power came to be concentrated in the hands of Empress Wu.
-Empress Wu (or Wu Zetian), the only woman to become emperor of China, called her rule the “Second Zhou dynasty.”
+Empress Wu (or Wu Zetian) was the only woman to become emperor of China, and called her rule the “Second Zhou dynasty.”
 Wu was a notable supporter of Buddhism and promoted the imperial examination, but succession troubles resulted in the premature end of her dynasty.
-During the reign of Emperor Xuanzong, the An Lushan rebellion (also called An Shi rebellion) wrecked the foundations of the Tang dynasty.
+During the reign of Emperor Xuanzong, the An Lushan rebellion (also called the An Shi rebellion) wrecked the foundations of the Tang dynasty.
 Although it was suppressed, the An Lushan rebellion concentrated power in the hands of regional military overlords.
-The dynasty had a tumultuous end in 907 that marked the beginning of the Five dynasties and Ten Kingdoms period.
+The dynasty had a tumultuous end in 907 that marked the beginning of the Five Dynasties and Ten Kingdoms period.

-The Ming dynasty (1368–1644) was the last native dynasty of China; its rulers came from the Zhu family.
+- The Ming dynasty (1368–1644) was the last native dynasty of China; its rulers came from the Zhu family.
 The use of the word “china” to describe fine porcelain originated from this period, as the Ming were well-known for producing high-quality porcelain.
 Its founding ruler, Zhu Yuanzhang (Emperor Hongwu), was a peasant leader of the Red Turbans who helped expel the Mongol Yuan rulers from China.
 He was succeeded by his grandson, who quickly lost power to Zhu Di (Emperor Yongle).
 During the reign of the Yongle emperor, the eunuch Zheng He led treasure fleets on seven voyages to display Chinese greatness.
 Zhu Di moved China’s capital to Beijing.
 After his death, the Ming dynasty banned maritime commerce, which left the dynasty vulnerable to pirates.
 The Ming dynasty came to an end after the rebellion of Li Zicheng, which was caused by inadequate government response to inflation, famine, and floods.
-Simultaneously, the Manchu people, tributaries of the Ming from northeast China (“Manchuria”) in modern day Manchuria, marched on the Great Wall.
+Simultaneously, the Manchu people — tributaries of the Ming from northeast China in what is now Manchuria — marched on the Great Wall.
 The Manchus suppressed Li Zicheng’s revolt and took power in Beijing themselves.

-This article was contributed by NAQT writer Libo Zeng.
+This article was contributed by former NAQT writer Libo Zeng.